wesleytruong/nvim/README.md

 # README

 ## notes to self
-- change color scheme in fruitninjaking/colors.lua
+- change color scheme in current-theme.lua

 ## Dependencies to install for workflow
 - ripgrep